 ="http://example.com/products/" & prod_num & "/images/" & image_num & ".png"

-In Excel, select the cell where you want the upper left-hand corner of the image to appear.
-Make the SpreadsheetConverter task pane visible.
-Locate the Widgets tab and click on the Link Image widget to insert an image placeholder into the selected cell.
+To insert a Link Image widget, select the cell where you want the upper left-hand corner of the placeholder to appear.
+Make the task pane visible.
+Locate the Widgets tab and click on the Link Image widget icon to insert the placeholder into the selected cell.

-You can change the size of the image as it appears in the web page by adjusting the Link Image placeholder.
-Either drag the sides or corners of the placeholder, or adjust the width and height in pixels in the widget settings and click Apply.
+You can drag the placeholder to the best position, and change the size of the image as it appears in the web page by dragging the placeholder’s handles.
+In our case, we made the placeholder the same size as the merged cell area behind it.
+To adjust the width and height to an exact size in pixels, enter your numbers in the corresponding widget settings and click Apply.

 Note: the Link Image widget never distorts the images.
 If you have a lot of images in various sizes, you can still specify a maximum width and height here.
 Each image will be resized proportionally to fit entirely within the placeholder.